apache/hudi/website/docs/record_merger.md

 Hudi allows authoring of cross-language custom record mergers on top of a standard record merger API, that supports full and partial merges.
 The java APIs are sketched below at a high-level.
 It simply takes older/newer records in engine native formats and produces a merged record or returns empty to skip them entirely (e.g. soft deletes).
-Record merger is configured using a `hoodie.record.merge.strategy.id` table config whose value is an uuid, that is expected to be returned by `getMergingStrategy()` method below.
+Record merger is configured using a `hoodie.write.record.merge.strategy.id` write config whose value is an uuid, that is taken by the writer to persist in the table config, and is expected to be returned by `getMergingStrategy()` method below.
 Using this mechanism, Hudi can automatically deduce the record merger to use for the table across different language/engine runtimes.

 ```Java